alexirpan/alexirpan.github.io/_posts/2019-01-28-alphastar.markdown

 The key difference isn't how impressive the results were, it was how surprising it was to hear about them.
 No one knew DeepMind was looking at Go, or OpenAI was looking at DotA 2, until they were officially announced.
-Even for AlphaGo, DeepMind had publish a paper on Go evaluation over a year before the AlphaGo Nature paper ([Maddison et al, ICLR 2015](https://arxiv.org/abs/1412.6564)).
+Even for AlphaGo, DeepMind published a paper on Go evaluation over a year before the AlphaGo Nature paper ([Maddison et al, ICLR 2015](https://arxiv.org/abs/1412.6564)).
 It was on the horizon if you saw the right signs (see [my post on AlphaGo]({% post_url 2016-01-27-deepmind-go %}) if curious).